lsemantikon: links for activist

 Fact: People dying, the same.

 The argument has always been that the common war is necessary.
-But taking a real punch leaves little time for devices of persuasion.
-That is, you take the punch on your feet and bear it, or, on your back -bear the children of your enemies.
-“Even babies?”.
-As the common war must persist, not only your babies, but your baby’s babies.
-Pacifist?
+Taking a real punch leaves little time for persuasion.
+You take the punch on your feet and bear it, or, on your back and then bear the children of your enemies.
+“Even babies?”, a refrain from the Vietnam War.
+Yes, even babies.
+Even, your baby’s babies.
+Am I a pacifist?
 No. I want quiet.
-How divisive that it is confused with peace as the common war begins within.
-Begins with words like security, takes on disguises, but never resurrects the dead.
-When I’ve mentioned it, I get quiet.
-I get quiet again and again.
+How divisive that quiet is confused with peace ---is evidence for the common war that begins with security and ends with "they".
+When I’ve mentioned it, I get quiet---again and again.

-In a perfect world, a world literature has long since given up writing much about, it is easy to imagine many things unnecessary.
-The fictions that arise when the choice between two evils results in a better of the two.
-Black and white --- returned to use in film instead of pandering invectives focused on nostalgia for a time that never was, and festers with such imagination, that its philosophical improvisations on the world stage make it hard to see where acting stops and leadership begins.
-It may be too late to write about the perfect world, but it is certainly too late to live the same day twice.
+In a perfect world, a world that literature has long since given up writing much about, it is easy to imagine many things unnecessary.
+For example, the fictions that arise when the choice between two evils will result in a better of the two.
+As if there were only two.
+Black and white is the brand and color scheme of the common war.
+Reel to reel film pandering invectives focused on nostalgia for a time that never was, festers the lack of imagination and the need to fully confront human capacity to commit heinous acts.
+Such anachronistic improvisation during this time, make it hard to see where acting stops and leadership begins.
+It may be too soon or, too late to write about the perfect world, but it is most certainly, too late to live the same day twice.
+Nostalgia cannot solve the problems we have.

-For those who consider themselves believers of a mass murdering god, presumably, the one that saves us the hassle of doing it ourselves, levity is required.
-It’s time to re-align your magnets.
+For those who consider themselves believers of a mass murdering god, presumably, the one that saves us the hassle of doing it ourselves, some levity.
 In recent months, the newest trend in electioneering is the innocuous mass production of ribbon shaped yellow magnets fashioned with “Support Our Troops.”
 In red, white and blue “God Bless America”.
 In black, “Gone, But Not Forgotten”, and, in what is decidedly an effort to milk for all its worth, pink ribbons, “Survivor”, ostensibly, for those who’ve survived the ravages of breast cancer.
-At first, it seems the ass end of cars these items are affixed to must not be all metal as the hand sized magnets are predominately placed side ways.
-But beneath the near perfect paint, another popular craze is worth mention, the Jesus fish and the “Darwin” fish car placards of the 1980's.
-For the uninitiated, during the 1980's, one could buy these little pieces of plastic shaped like fish and greek letters inside, an ancient symbol used in roman times by the christian "cults" to announce safe houses and meeting places.
-The counter trend in the 1980's?
-A fish with the word “Darwin” inside and with legs no less.
-Those placards were more of a life long commitment, affixed with adhesive instead of rare earth magnets, but yesterday’s miracles are today’s alignments.
-In fits of imaginative juxtaposition, people have taken to placing these magnets facing right or facing left and respective to their political persuasion, accenting their ribbon/fish facing a Bush-Cheney bumper sticker, or, a Kerry-Edwards bumper sticker.
-How very rare it will be to find a piece of earth should some blessed confirm our inadequacies, render our fears.
-As the common war persist, the need to maintain gods that suit its ends will leave what prayers remain, well beneath our breath.
+At first, it seems the ass-end of cars these items are affixed to---must not be all metal, as the hand sized magnets are predominately placed side ways and not right side up.
+IN similar vein, another popular craze is worth mentioning; the "Jesus" and the “Darwin Fish" placards of the 1980's.
+For the uninitiated, during the 1980's, one could buy little pieces of plastic, shaped like fish with greek letters inside, conversely, a fish with feet (of all things) with the word "Darwin".
+The fish with gnostic text, a variation on an anceitn Christian symbol used during the Romna times to signal members of the then "cult" of hospitality or meeting places.
+Those placards were more of a life long commitment than today's magnets, as they were affixed with adhesive instead of magnets.
+Alas, trhe miracle of glue has been replaced with the invisble force of magnets.